playcanvas/developer.playcanvas.com/content/en/user-manual/xr/vr/index.md

 });
 ```

-Once the user is done, vr mode can be exited by calling:
+Once the user is done, VR mode can be exited by calling:

 ```javascript
 app.xr.end();